Immerse yourself at a world-renowned museum.

 Title: Evolutionary walks through ornamental phenotype space: Understanding constraint and innovation in diverse acoustic and visual phenotypes of kingfishers

 Mentor: Chad M. Eliason, Ph.D., Field Museum of Natural History

 Brief description: With diverse color patterns and vocal behaviors, kingfishers provide a powerful opportunity to study the genetic and physical mechanisms underpinning signal diversity.
 The proposed project combines genomic data with digitization of interior signaling structures to reveal how genetic constraints and mechanisms of signal production limit or enable the evolution of novel ornamental phenotypes.
 The internship will also engage in “virtual collection experiences” to train and communicate our science to diverse audiences.

 Field Museum Semester students live in furnished apartments in Chicago’s Gold Coast neighborhood.
 Typically, two students share each studio apartment (similar in size to a standard dorm room).
 Each apartment features a kitchenette, bathroom, and walk-in closet.
 The apartments are approximately 15′ x 18′ and are furnished with one or two chairs, tables, lamps, ovens, and compact refrigerators.
 Some apartments have Murphy beds; others have regular twin beds.
 It’s an ideal location for young people living in the city.

-Field Museum Semester Students are housed in the same building as students participating in ACM’s Newberry Seminar.
 Public transit cards are provided to allow students to commute throughout the city.
 World-class theatres, museums, parks and conservatories, beautiful architecture, music venues, and festivals are easily accessible.